senderle/fandom-search/README.md

 like "match-6gram-20190604."
 Create a new folder `results/sw-all/20190604/`, and move all the CSV files into that folder.

+* Aggregate the results over the script (i.e. "format" the results)

         python ao3.py format \
             results/sw-new-hope/20190604/match-6gram-20190604.csv \
             scripts/sw-new-hope.txt \
             -o results/sw-new-hope/fandom-data-new-hope.csv

+* Create a Bokeh visualization of the aggregated results

         python ao3.py vis \
             results/sw-new-hope/fandom-data-new-hope.csv \
             -o results/sw-new-hope/new_hope_reuse.html

-This is not a perfect workflow and needs to be tidied up in several ways that I will get to when I get to them.
+This is not a perfect workflow and needs to be tidied up in several ways.
+I will get around to that someday.

 ```
 usage: ao3.py [-h] {scrape,clean,getmeta,search,matrix,format} ...